 Using Money From Your Mortgage For Home Improvement

-Another possible tax benefit is using your money from your original mortgage to perform home improvements.
-If you take out extra money when you finance and use this money for home renovation or improvements, you can deduct the interest on your taxes as part of your mortgage interest deduction.
+A possible tax benefit is using your money from your original mortgage to perform home improvements.
+If you take out extra money when you finacne your home and use this money for renovation or, you can deduct the interest on your taxes as part of your mortgage interest deduction.

 A Home Office if you Work At Home

 If you have home improvement costs for the purpost of creating a home office, you may have a deduction of up to 100%.
 This only applies for a legally registered business with your home as the address.
 For upgrades that apply to other areas of the home, like a new central air system, a partial deduction may apply.